Olympics-Cycling-Italy beat Denmark in thrilling team pursuit final | Sports-Games

 - Japan

-Italy produced an electrifying finish to beat favourites Denmark for gold in a thrilling men's team pursuit final at the Izu Velodrome on Wednesday.

-Powered home by Filippo Ganna, they clawed back almost a second in the closing laps to claim victory in another world record, having also lowered it on Tuesday.
-Their winning time was 3:42.032 with the Danes 0.166 back,
+Italy produced an electrifying finish to beat favorites Denmark for gold in a thrilling finish to a see-sawing men's team pursuit final at the Izu Velodrome on Wednesday.
+The Azzurri trailed late on in the four-km duel but lead man Filippo Ganna powered them back in the closing laps and they crossed the line in 3:42.032 to lower the world record they set in Tuesday's heats, with the Danes an agonizing 0.166 slower.

-Italy celebrated wildly at the finish as they ended their country's long wait for an Olympic gold medal in the men's team pursuit, having won their record seventh in 1960.
-The blue-clad Italian train had led for the first half of the four km but Denmark turned the screw, catching up and then opening up what looked to be a decisive lead.
+Italy's quartet of Ganna, Simone Consonni, Francesco Lamon, and Jonathan Milan celebrated wildly at the finish, thumping their fists into their chests, after ending their country's long wait for an Olympic gold medal in the event since their record seventh in 1960.
+The blue-clad Italian train led for the first half of the 16 laps around the 250-meter wooden oval, but Denmark piled on the pressure to take the lead and then turned the screw.

-But with road world champion Ganna on the front, Italy fought back to win a thriller.
-Australia won the ride-off for bronze after New Zealand suffered a crash.
+Denmark opened up what looked like being a decisive lead of almost a second but Italy was not done.
+Ganna poured on the power and his team began eating into the deficit and took gold on the last lap.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)